7. Control Description Language¶

 Buildings/package.mo

 in the graphical model editor of OpenModelica, Impact, or Dymola.
-All models in the Examples and Validation packages can be simulated with these tools, as well as with OPTIMICA, which is the simulation engine in Impact.
+All models in the Examples and Validation packages can be simulated with these tools.

 block AddParameter "Output the sum of an input plus a parameter"